Why should girls participate in the Girl Scout Cookie Program?

 The retail price of the gluten-free Toffee-tastic cookie is $6; this

-is $1 more than all the other cookies we offer.
-Because of the cost
+is $1 more than all the other cookies we offer, with the exception of

-products are more expensive than regular products.
-Customers seeking a
+expensive than regular products.
+Customers seeking a gluten-free

-gluten-free alternative know and expect to pay more for a gluten-free
+alternative know and expect to pay more for a gluten-free item.
+The

-item.
-The cost of the gluten-free cookie from the baker is more than
+cost of the gluten-free cookie from the baker is more than double the

-double the cost of all the other Little Brownie Bakers (LBB)
+cost of all the other Little Brownie Bakers (LBB) varieties.
+This is

-varieties.
-This is because of the expensive nature of the ingredients,
+because of the expensive nature of the ingredients, the separate

 Is there a non-GMO Girl Scout Cookie?